 Scott spent his next chapter as an executive in the defense industry, where he served as the Senior Director, Mounted Maneuver Programs, U.S. Combat Systems for BAE Systems leading a 500 Million Dollar business area which included U.S. and international programs for over 30 foreign countries to include Saudi Arabia, Egypt, Israel, Jordan, Australia, Norway, Taiwan and Pakistan.

 FOUNDER & PRESIDENT OF THE VALOR NETWORK INC.

 Scott currently serves as the Founder and President of the Valor Network Inc., a Service Disabled Veteran Owned Small Business with offices in New Jersey.

 The Valor Network provides teleradiology to hospitals in the government and private sector.
-Scott created this successful business after identifying a gap in high quality health care to our Servicemembers, their Families and Veterans.
+Scott created this successful business after identifying a gap in secure and reliable care to our Servicemembers, their Families and Veterans.
 Scott also remains connected to the Defense Industry by providing selected defense organizations with Subject Matter Expertise in market development, business winning and program management.